 CEILING(Number, significance)

-As you can see from the below screenshot, we renamed the default column name as CEIL.
-The below statement find the closest integer value greater than or equal to Sales
+As you can see from the screenshot below, we renamed the default column name as CEIL.
+The below statement finds the closest integer value greater than or equal to the Sales

 CEILING(EmployeeSales[Sales])